yegli/ibn-hs25-gnmi/README.md

 # b3c05a391694   ghcr.io/nokia/srlinux:24.10.3               "/tini -- fixuid -q …"   25 hours ago   Up 25 hours                                                  leaf03
 # 763bc18b225e   ghcr.io/nokia/srlinux:24.10.3               "/tini -- fixuid -q …"   25 hours ago   Up 25 hours                                                  leaf01
 ```
-Once verified let us proceed with the gNMI Request Model and Data Handling section.
+Once verified proceed with applying the configuration stored in `gnmi-config.yaml` by running `gnmic --config ./gNMI.yaml subscribe` on the host.
+You can verify this by going the hosts IP `ip -c a` and going to port 3000.
+You should be able to open a Grafan Dashboard that now should be ingesting information properly.

 ## Request Model and Data Handling
 In this lab we work with gNMIc implementation of the gNMI protocol.
 Most if not all commands used in this lab are also interchangeable with the gNMI_CLI cli tool written in go.
 Further information on the installation can be found here: https://github.com/openconfig/gnmi